PagerDuty (PD)

 Jeff Hausman, Chief Product Development Officer

-Jeff Hausman is the Chief Product Development Officer at PagerDuty, responsible for the company’s product strategy, product management, engineering, design, and user experience.
-He joined PagerDuty from Samsara, where he was Chief Product Officer.
-Previously, Mr. Hausman served as Senior Vice President and General Manager of the Operations Management Portfolio at ServiceNow.
-He has over 25 years of experience leading product development as a senior executive at companies such as McAfee, Symantec, Hewlett-Packard, and Veritas.
+Jeff Hausman joined PagerDuty in February 2024, where he is responsible for the company's product strategy, product management, engineering, design, and user experience.
+Before PagerDuty, Hausman was the Chief Product Officer at Samsara.
+He previously served as ServiceNow Senior Vice President and General Manager of the Operations Management Portfolio and has over 25 years of experience leading product development as a senior executive across a wide range of products at McAfee, Symantec, Hewlett-Packard, and Veritas.

 Tim Armandpour, Chief Technology Officer

-Tim Armandpour is the Chief Technology Officer at PagerDuty, bringing over 20 years of experience in applying technological innovation.
-In his role, he leads the company's long-term technology strategy.
-Before joining PagerDuty, Mr. Armandpour led product management and engineering teams at Yapstone, and global engineering teams at PayPal.
-He also served as Vice President of Engineering at Zong prior to its acquisition by PayPal.
+Tim Armandpour is the Chief Technology Officer at PagerDuty, where he leads the company's long-term technology strategy, architecture vision, security, and technology research.
+He brings a 20-year history of applying technological innovation to maximize value to users.
+Before joining PagerDuty, Tim led product management and engineering teams at Yapstone, a global payment solutions provider, and global engineering teams at PayPal.

 AI Analysis | Feedback